ironhack-labs/lab-dom-ironhack-cart/README.md

 - Select all the "Delete" buttons
 - For each button, assign a click event that will:
-	- Select the wrapper `tr` that contains all the HTML for the product that should be deleted
+	- select the wrapper `tr` that contains all the HTML for the product that should be deleted,
-	- Select the `tbody` parent that contains all of the product wrapper `tr`s
+	- select the `tbody` parent that contains all of the product wrapper `tr`s,
-	- Use the function `removeChild` we saw in [DOM Manipulators](https://hackmd.io/MwBgRgHAjATArMAtANjsgxogLAU3QQ0QmQHZlEdgox8BOE9EsAMzCA==)
+	- use the method [`removeChild`](https://developer.mozilla.org/en-US/docs/Web/API/Node/removeChild) we already saw in the lesson

-:bulb: Use `e.currentTarget` to access the "Delete" button that was just clicked and select the parent node of an HTML element with `parentNode`.
+:bulb: You can use `e.currentTarget` to access the "Delete" button that was just clicked and select the parent node of an HTML element with `parentNode`.

 ### Iteration 5: Creating new products